Generic norms and metrics on countable abelian groups: Generic norms

-In this section, we observe that the known universal abelian Polish groups are extremely amenable, and provide another proof that they are, with their norm, isometric to the Urysohn space.
-More precisely, we formulate a certain extension property of these groups (analogous to the extension property of the Gurarij Banach space), show that this extension property is a dense $G_\delta$ property, and then use our results and results of Melleray and Tsankov to show that the extension property defines these groups uniquely up to isometric isomorphism and that they are extremely amenable and isometric to the Urysohn space.
+In this section, we observe that the universal abelian Polish group of Shkarin from \cite{Sk}, further investigated by Niemiec in \cite{Nie1}, is extremely amenable, and provide another proof that it is, with its norm, isometric to the Urysohn space.
+More precisely, we formulate a certain extension property of this group (analogous to the extension property of the Gurarij Banach space) and show that this extension property is a dense $G_\delta$ property.
+Then we use our results and results of Melleray and Tsankov to show that the extension property defines this group uniquely up to isometric isomorphism, and that the group is extremely amenable and isometric to the Urysohn space.

-Since these groups are constructed using Fra\" iss\' e theoretic methods, we shall assume here that the reader has a basic knowledge of this area.
+Since the group is essentially constructed using Fra\" iss\' e theoretic methods, we shall assume here that the reader has a basic knowledge of this area.
 We refer the reader to Chapter 7 in \cite{Ho} as a reference to the Fra\" iss\' e theory.\\

-The first example of a universal abelian Polish group, in the sense that every abelian Polish group, or every second-countable abelian Hausdorff group, embeds via topological isomorphism as a subgroup, was provided by Shkarin in \cite{Sk}.
-This group was further investigated by Niemiec in \cite{Nie1}.
+We note that the group is universal in the sense that every abelian Polish group, or every second-countable abelian Hausdorff group, embeds via topological isomorphism as a subgroup.
 The group was constructed as a normed group, however it is universal only in the topological sense.
-It does not contain \emph{isometrically} as a subgroup every separable abelian normed group.
+It does not contain \emph{isometrically} every separable abelian normed group as a subgroup.
 A normed group universal in this stronger sense was constructed by the author in \cite{Do1}.\\

-Let us describe how these universal groups were constructed.
-The Shkarin's group, further denoted by $\Gr_S$, is constructed as follows: First one considers the class of all finite groups equipped with rational-valued norms.
+Let us describe the construction of the Shkarin's group, further denoted by $\Gr_S$: First one considers the class of all finite abelian groups equipped with rational-valued norms.
 Then one can check that this class is a Fra\" iss\' e class, thus it has a Fra\" iss\' e limit.
 It is straightforward to check that the limit is a countable abelian group, denoted by $G_S$, which is algebraically isomorphic to $\bigoplus_\Nat \Rat/\Int$, equipped with a rational norm $\lambda_S$.
 In particular, $G_S$ is an infinitely-summed unbounded group.
 Then one takes the completion $\overline{(G_S,\lambda_S)}$ to obtain the group $\Gr_S$.